Sam Hauser: College career

 Hauser made his debut for Marquette on November 11, 2016, scoring 14 points in 19 minutes off the bench in a 95–71 win over Vanderbilt.
 He was named Big East Conference Freshman of the Week.
 On December 4, Hauser recorded a season-high 19 points in an 89–79 victory over Georgia.
 He scored 19 points in his subsequent game, two days later in an 84–81 win over Fresno State.
-On February 21, 2017, Hauser matched his season-high again, contributing 19 points with 5 three-pointers, 8 rebounds and 4 steals in a 93–71 victory over St. John's.
+On February 21, 2017, Hauser matched his season high again, contributing 19 points with 5 three-pointers, 8 rebounds and 4 steals in a 93–71 victory over St. John's.
 He also helped his team set a program record for three-pointers in a single season.
 As a freshman, Hauser averaged 8.8 points, five rebounds and 1.3 assists per game, shooting 45.3 percent from three-point range while leading his team in minutes and defensive rebounding.

 On November 27, 2017, Hauser scored a sophomore season-high 30 points, along with nine rebounds and four assists, in an 86–83 overtime win over Eastern Illinois.
-On December 21, he made a career-high 7 three-pointers in a 29-point effort to lead his team past American, 92–51.
-Hauser matched his career-high in scoring on January 12, 2018, with 30 points and 6 rebounds in a 94–83 loss to Butler.
-As a sophomore, he averaged 14.1 points, 5.7 rebounds and 2.9 assists per game.

-For his junior season, Hauser was joined at Marquette by his brother, Joey.
-On December 8, 2018, he grabbed a career-high 14 rebounds, along with 13 points and four assists, in a 74–69 victory over Wisconsin.
+On December 21, he hit a career-high 7 three-pointers in a 29-point effort to lead his team past American, 92–51.
+Hauser matched his career high in scoring on January 12, 2018, with 30 points and 6 rebounds in a 94–83 loss to Butler.
+As a sophomore, he averaged 14.1 points, 5.7 rebounds and 2.9 assists per game.For his junior season, Hauser was joined at Marquette by his brother, Joey.
+On December 8, 2018, he recorded a career-high 14 rebounds, to go along with 13 points and four assists, in a 74–69 victory over Wisconsin.
 On January 15, 2019, Hauser scored a career-high 31 points to go with eight rebounds in a 74–71 win over Georgetown.
 In his following game, he recorded 25 points, seven rebounds and four assists in a 79–68 victory over Providence.
 Hauser was subsequently named Big East Player of the Week.
-After averaging 14.9 points, a team-high 7.2 rebounds and 2.4 assists per game, Hauser was named to the second team All-Big East.
+After averaging 14.9 points, a team-high 7.2 rebounds and 2.4 assists per game, Hauser was named to the All-Big East second team.
 Following the season, he announced that he would transfer from Marquette to try to find a "better fit".